idevelop4u/linux-go/README.md

 ## Ubuntu 25.04 (Plucky Puffin)

-Download the zip or clone the repository
+Download the zip file or clone from the repository.
-Extract and then change the file permission to executable
+Extract and then change the file permission to executable.

 **Terminal**: